Darweshpura, Bihar

 Darweshpura (also known as Deveshpura) is a village in the taluk of Katrisarai of the Nalanda district, in the state of Bihar, Eastern India.
-The village is situated on a fertile plain near the Sakri river, 8 km from Pawapuri, 21 km South of Bihar Sharif, the district headquarters, and 91 km from Patna, the state capital.
+The village is situated on a fertile plain near the Sakri river, 8 km from Pawapuri, 21 km South of Bihar Sharif, the district headquarters, and 91 km from Patna, the state capital.Darwashpura is also none for its large growth of patty (rice)and potatoes.

-Darweshpura has a humid subtropical climate, with hot summers and cool winters.
+It has a humid subtropical climate, with hot summers and cool winters.
 The predominant economic activity in the village has traditionally been subsistence agriculture and sheep and goat herding.